pulkit7700/DataStructure/README.md

-# CookieCutter Data Science Project Folder
+# CookieCutter Data Science Structure

 ## Overview
 This project is organized to facilitate a structured approach to data science workflows.
 Below is an outline of the file structure: